johnwaugh1/text-editor/README.md

-# Simple Web Based Text Editor (Work In Progress)
+# Simple Web Based Text Editor
-By John Waugh

 My goal with this project was to recreate a simple web based text editor which one might find online or on their computer.